 - Meeting transcription: Speaker-attributed transcripts in team discussions, webinars, and interviews enhance clarity and accountability.

-- Call center analytics: Diarization helps distinguish between agents and customers for better quality assurance, training, and compliance monitoring.
+- Call center analytics: Helps distinguish between agents and customers for quality assurance, training, and compliance monitoring.

 - Podcast and media editing: Facilitates quote extraction, indexing, and editing in interviews or multi-voice content.